rberenguel/goita/README.md

 Download/clone this repository somewhere and load the extension in Chrome via `Extensions -> Load unpacked`.
 I only could get it to fully work once I enabled "enable in Incognito".
 If you don't feel like doing that, that's okay.
 I wrote this for my own use anyway…

+## Tests?

+It is kind of tested, at least the editing functionality (WIP).
+I took a leaf out of the development of Weave and added Chai/Mocha in-browser tests.
+They try to reproduce human behavior by sending browser events.
+I think it is neat, because I need no headless browser or anything.

+You can see them (in separate iframes) [here](https://mostlymaths.net/goita/tests/).

 ## Credits

 - Icon: Gemini via Imagen 3.